 - News & Media

-Tropospheric ozone is a major component of urban photochemical smog, and a highly reactive oxidant which, when inhaled, can worsen bronchitis and emphysema, trigger asthma, and permanently damage lung tissue.
-Tropospheric ozone exposure is responsible for an estimated 150,000 premature deaths every year (Lim S. et al. 2012).
-Children, older adults and people with lung or cardiovascular diseases are particularly at risk of adverse health effects.
+Tropospheric ozone is a major component of smog, which can worsen bronchitis and emphysema, trigger asthma, and permanently damage lung tissue.
+Tropospheric ozone exposure is responsible for an estimated one million premature deaths each year.
+Children, the elderly, and people with lung or cardiovascular diseases are particularly at risk of the adverse health impacts of ozone.

 Tropospheric ozone is a highly reactive oxidant that significantly reduces crop productivity as well as the uptake of atmospheric carbon by vegetation.
 Its effects on plants include impeded growth and seed production, reduced functional leaf area and accelerated ageing.

 Studies have shown that many species of plants are sensitive to ozone, including agricultural crops, grassland species and tree species.
 These effects impact on the important ecosystem services provided by plants, including food security, carbon sequestration, timber production, and protection against soil erosion, avalanches and flooding.

 Strategies to prevent the formation of tropospheric ozone are primarily based on methane reductions.

 The relatively short atmospheric lifetime of methane, combined with its strong warming potential, means that targeted strategies to reduce emissions can provide climate and health benefits within a few decades.

 The Coalition supports implementation of control measures that, if globally implemented by 2030, could reduce global methane emissions by as much as 40%.
 Several of these emission reductions could be achieved with net savings, providing quick benefits for the climate as well as public health and agricultural yields.

 METHANE - 40% emissions reduction potential globally by 2030